-A student must be completing enough courses each semester / each academic period in order to complete their program within the time limit required by the Dept. of Education.
+A student must be completing enough courses each semester in order to complete their program within the time limit required by the Dept. of Education.
 This means that a student must be completing at least 67% of the courses necessary to complete their program within the school's standard timeframe for that program.